ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 and this is scary as hell.

 As an organizer,
-I found myself looking for systems to minmize stress and uncertainty.
+I found myself looking for systems to minimize stress and uncertainty.
-Uncertainty,
-for me at least,
-is the breeding ground for fear.
+Uncertainty is the breeding ground of fear.

 Code of Conduct
 ---------------